VanJS: Fullstack Rendering (SSR, CSR and Hydration)

 component in the "VanJS by Example" page, there are following notable differences:

-object fromvan-plate
+object frommini-van-plate/shared

-object from VanJS will be used. - We can determine if the component is being rendered on the server-side or client-side:
+, as shown later. - We can determine if the component is being rendered on the server-side or client-side:

 and show different content based on it:const fromServer = typeof window === "undefined"